 Several years ago during a period when time slowed down and life became very still, I decided to use my sketchbook as an archive to collect moments and observations during the challenging caregiving years.
 I experienced time during the caregiving years and that stillness and slowness transformed my artwork.
 It transformed the scale of the images and they became more intimate and thoughtful.
-It also transformed the subject matter from one about a relationship to spaces, that is to say the landscape and the city, to a relationship to others.
+It also transformed the subject matter from one about a relationship to spaces, and how we engage with the landscape and inhabit the city, to how we engage in our relationship with others.
 The images became all about the figure and as traditional and predictable as figurative images can be, they remain for me a territory that offers endless exploration of a mystery that is contained and revealed within the other.

 "Instructions for living a life: